pumice like light porous foamed material

 What type of rock is pumice? – Mvorganizing.org

 Apr 26, 2020· Pumice is a light-colored, extremely porous igneous rock that forms during explosive volcanic eruptions. ... carbon dioxide).
 The volatiles inside it bubble up as the lava cools and hardens, creating pumice.
-So you can think of pumice as being frozen du lava. ...
+So you can think of pumice as being frozen foam du lava. ...
 "It is best to use a pumice stone in areas with thicker skin like the knees ...

 pumice oven build - Forno Bravo Forum: The Wood-Fired Oven ...

 Jul 31, 2015· Pumice is an extremely porous stone.
-It's essentially a ed volcanic rock.
+It's essentially a foamed volcanic rock.
 It's so light you hear about it floating on water.
 As a high temperature insulator it would be brilliant.
 As a wood fired oven dome, it's got very little thermal mass.

 Pumice Rock Facts - Science